Axquaris/6DPoseNeRF/README.md

 Timeline:
  - Use NERF and real-time differentiable renderer (code / libraries available) to set up iNeRF reproduction

-Methods / Contributions:
+Potential Methods / Contributions:
   - Starting with low resolution renders to estimate PDF or match-quality distribution over all poses, iteratively re-sample this and increase render resolution for a gradient-free, evolution-based optimization approach.
   - Try more in-depth sampling schemes for generating rays and pixels to be rendered for matching (could also analyze existing sampling scheme in more depth)
+  - Matching low-res fields instead of detailed keypoints: see SIREN or low-frequency fourier representations.
+    There are many; resolution, per-image sampling, and pose sampling tradeoffs to be considered

 Areas of work:
  - Deep Learning: NeRF training and dataset setup